 CapVest founder Seamus Fitzpatrick objects to Glenveagh homes proposal

-Builder has lodged plans for changes to four houses close to the Fitzpatrick residence on Shrewsbury Road
+Builder lodges plans for changes to four houses close to Fitzpatrick residence

 The former Chester Beatty Library on Shrewsbury Road.